playagain96/BetterVencordWeb/README.md

 * (not recommended) edit `package.json` so that it correctly matches your installed `pnpm` version, and retry running `pnpm install` again.

 ### Installing
-Run [VenCord's official installer](https://github.com/Vendicated/Vencord#installing--uninstalling) first.
+Run [Vencord's official installer](https://github.com/Vendicated/Vencord#installing--uninstalling) first.
 If your discord installation path includes files or directories that are not owned by you, or that you are not a member of, or you have no write access to, ensure that you run the installer as a privileged account.
 Vencord needs to patch `app.asar`.

 Once done,
 1. Backup your Vencord user data first.
 On Linux for example is defined by [`XDG_CONFIG_HOME`](https://github.com/Vencord/Installer/blob/main/install.sh), as `$HOME/.config/Vencord/`, on Windows, try checking `%appdata%/Vencord`.